 - Your child may be a candidate for transplant in the future; however, your child is not clinically ready for transplant at this time

-If your child’s evaluation indicates that there is a possibility for restoring his intestinal function through diet, medication or non-transplant surgical therapies, he may be admitted as an inpatient or outpatient to Children’s Intestinal Care Program.
+If your child's evaluation indicates that there is a possibility for restoring intestinal function through diet, medication or non-transplant surgical therapies, we may admit your child as an inpatient or outpatient to Seattle Children's Intestinal Care Program.

 If the team decides that your child is an immediate candidate for transplant and you as a family agree, your child will be placed on the United Network for Organs Sharing (UNOS) transplant waiting list.